statebox/purescript-firestore/README.md

 The library is a work in progress and for the moment it exposes only a subset of the actual Firestore API.
 Basically at the moment you can read, write, delete and subscribe to the changes of a single document.
+You can execute every operation singularly on together in a batch.
 Please take a look at the test in [FirestoreSpec.purs](test/Web/FirestoreSpec.purs) to see how to use the provided functions.

 ## build